 Amazing St. Kitts Attractions

 The island of St. Kitts would seem enough, wouldn't it?
 Those beaches with water bluer than azure.
 That sun sparkling on the ocean waves, setting shadows of majestic palms swaying across the sand.
-The mild tropical breezes a cool and soothing caress.
+The mild tropical blows a cool and soothing caress.
 The bright stretch of days yours to do with as you please.
-It all awaits on St. Kitts Island.
+All this and more awaits you on St. Kitts Island.

 Things to Do on St. Kitts Island

 Whether you prefer to lay poolside, taking in the tranquil serenity surrounding you; want to get in some sightseeing of the gorgeous island's natural and cultural history or prefer some adventurous water tours and zip-line excursions, you'll have more things to do on St. Kitts island than you'll have time.
 Which will only mean, of course, that you'll have to come back.
 Not that you wouldn't want to anyway.

 Shopping on St. Kitts

 If shopping is your thing, you'll find all the great merchandise you crave—no matter your taste or budget—on St. Kitts.
 From clothing and jewelry to local crafts and artisan rums, St. Kitts offers an eclectic selection of goods in laid-back style—all at prices you can't beat, given that many merchants are open to negotiation and a wide array of items are available at duty-free prices.
 Generally, you can expect most shops to be open Monday through Friday from 8 a.m. to 4 p.m. and Saturdays from 8 a.m. to 1 p.m.